-As of February 16, 2024, our fleet consisted of 47 vessels, 11 of which are eco-ships built after 2014, with superior energy efficiency characteristics compared to past-2014 designs, and nine vessels built 2022 onwards, compliant with the most recent IMO GHG Phase 3 - NOX Tier III regulations.
-In addition, the Company's outstanding orderbook consists of seven newbuilds compliant with the IMO GHG Phase 3 - NOX Tier III regulations, including two methanol dual fueled, to be delivered one in 2024, two in 2025, three in 2026 and one in 2027, and following all scheduled deliveries, reaching 27 vessels with improved energy efficiency characteristics.
-The aggregate capital expenditure for all sixteen of our newbuilds exceeded \$575 million.
+As of February 28, 2025, our fleet consisted of 46 vessels, 11 of which are eco-ships built after 2014, with superior energy efficiency characteristics compared to pre-2014 designs, and 11 vessels built 2022 onwards, compliant with the most recent IMO GHG Phase 3 - NOx Tier III regulations.
+In addition, the Company's outstanding orderbook consists of seven newbuilds compliant with the IMO GHG Phase 3 - NOx Tier III regulations, including two methanol dual fueled, to be delivered one in 2025, four in 2026 and two in 2027, and following all scheduled deliveries, reaching 29 vessels with improved energy efficiency characteristics.
+The aggregate capital expenditure for the eighteen newbuilds exceeded \$650 million.

-As of February 16, 2024 we have contracted to sell one of our older Panamax class vessels, built in 2005, with an estimated forward delivery to her new owners in April to May 2024.
-During the last three years and until February 16, 2024, the Company has sold or contracted to sell twelve vessels with total deadweight of 0.94 million tonnes and of 14.6 years average age with aggregate gross sale proceeds of \$197.2 million and acquired seven second-hand vessels with total deadweight of 0.97 million tonnes and of 9.2 years average age at an aggregate gross acquisition cost of \$187.0 million.
+During the last three years and until February 28, 2025, the Company has sold or contracted to sell 14 vessels with total deadweight of 1.11 million tonnes and of 14.5 years average age with aggregate gross sale proceeds of \$237.9 million and acquired seven second-hand vessels with total deadweight of 0.97 million tonnes and of 9.2 years average age at an aggregate gross acquisition cost of \$187.0 million.

-In parallel and as of February 16, 2024, we have completed environmental upgrades on 21 vessels through an extensive vessel environmental upgrade program which involves application of low friction paints and installation of energy saving device.
+In parallel and as of February 28, 2025, we have completed environmental upgrades on 25 vessels through an extensive vessel environmental upgrade program which involves application of low friction paints and installation of energy saving device.
 While we are investing in newbuilds, relatively young second-hand vessels and environmental upgrades, we continue to monitor technological developments in relation to new environmentally friendly alternative marine fuels, which we expect will play an increasingly important role in the next decade.

-As of February 16, 2024, we have installed Scrubbers on 21 of our vessels, including seven of our Capesize class vessels, and have agreed to install a Scrubber on the last remaining Capesize class vessel, effectively reducing SOx emissions compared to VLSFO and capitalizing on our Scrubber investments in relation to price differential between VLSFO and HSFO.
-The total cost of the Scrubber investments will amount to \$59.6 million, which we estimate we have already recovered through the additional earnings of the Scrubber-fitted vessels.
-As of February 16, 2024, we have retrofitted our entire fleet with BWTS.
+As of February 28, 2025, we have installed Scrubbers on 21 of our vessels, including in all eight of our Capesize class vessels, effectively reducing SOx emissions compared to VLSFO and capitalizing on our Scrubber investments in relation to price differential between VLSFO and HSFO.
+The total cost of the Scrubber investments has amounted to \$57.7 million, which we estimate we have already recovered through the additional earnings of the Scrubber-fitted vessels.
+As of February 28, 2025, we have retrofitted our entire fleet with BWTS.

-On the financing front, during the last three years, we were one of the first shipping companies which secured two sustainability-linked financings with separate lenders, of \$16.0 million and for 11 of our vessels in aggregate, both of which incorporated incentive discount or increase on interest rate, linked to independently verified predetermined emission targets.
+On the financing front, during the last three years, we were one of the first shipping companies which had secured two sustainability-linked financings with separate lenders, of \$160.0 million and for 11 of our vessels in aggregate, both of which incorporated incentive discount or increase on interest rate, linked to independently verified predetermined emission targets.